Nottingham Country Municipal Utility District (NCMUD) District Overview

 West Harris County Regional Water Authority Conversion to Surface Water

-The Harris Galveston Subsidence District (HGSD) requires that all major water users in Galveston and Harris Counties convert to surface water in order to reduce land subsidence.
-The only practical way for MUDs like NCMUD to comply with this requirement is to be included in a regional groundwater reduction plan approved by the HGSD.
-NCMUD is a member of the West Harris County Regional Water Authority (WHCRWA).
-The WHCRWA has a HGSD approved GRP and purchases treated surface water from the City and Houston and distributes it to cities and MUDs.
+The Harris Galveston Subsidence District (HGSD) requires that all major water users in Galveston and Harris Counties convert to surface water to reduce land subsidence.
+The only practical way for MUDs like NCMUD to comply with this requirement is to be included in a regional Groundwater Reduction Plan (GRP)

-For the entire WHCRWA service area, HGSD currently requires that the use of surface water be a minimum of 30% until 2025, when the minimum surface water conversion will increase to 65%.
-In 2035, the minimum surface water conversion for the entire area will increase again to 80%.
+• For the entire WHCRWA service area, HGSD currently requires that the use of surface water be a minimum of 30% until 2025, when the minimum surface water conversion will increase to 65%.
+In 2035, the minimum surface water conversion for the entire area will increase to 80%.

 Water Distribution System Maintenance